eweissm/eweissm.github.io/_pages/cv.md

 * Saint Vincent DePaul’s Food Kitchen Volunteer
   * Helped to prepare and serve free meals to homeless individuals in my community.

+* Youth Engineering Outreach
+  * Taught a class of high school students how to make artificial muscles
+  * Mentored high school students in completing technical projects